21 Dec 7 Reasons Why You Need to Start Learning to Code

 Any new method of learning will be met with speculation, but these figures make it clear that sentiment towards coding bootcamps is trending upwards.

 Of course, success varies from location to location and from student to student but that’s to be expected.
-Education delivery methods are going to continue to improve in 2017 and eventually the skills gap will begin close, now is the time to get in on the ground floor, as the old saying goes.
+Education delivery methods have continued to improve and eventually the skills gap will begin close.
+Now is the time to get in on the ground floor as the old saying goes.

 Right now, the skills gap continues to grow and the talent pipeline continues to get deplete, despite the wealth of bootcamp graduates and traditional university graduates.

 Web development coupled with AI, VR, AR, IoT, MedTech, Fintech and a litany of other industries means you’ll never be short of coding opportunities.

 But you have to learn it first, sign up below to find out the fastest way to become a software developer.